barnabas-lesti/developer-experience-sandbox/readme.md

 # Web Development Sandbox

-Playground project to test out linting, structure and basic features for developer experience.
+Playground project to test out web frameworks, patterns and more.

 ## Getting started